sdrelton/matrix-est-maxelts/README.md

 Exchange](http://uk.mathworks.com/matlabcentral/fileexchange/23576-min-max-selection)
 but it uses MEX files and can be difficult to install and get working.
-To make use of this code, should you be able to install and run it successfully, replace all occurences of maxk_default with maxk in normestm_multi.m
+To make use of this code, should you be able to install and run it successfully, replace all occurrences of maxk_default with maxk in normestm_multi.m

 Full details of the algorithms, along with thorough numerical experiments